Tunneling in multi-site mesoscopic quantum Hall circuits: Effective low-energy Hamiltonian

 \section{Effective low-energy Hamiltonian}

-By integrating out the gapped modes in the equation~\eqref{rud7}, we express the backscattering Hamiltonian~\eqref{rud3} in terms of a single free mode $\Phi_a$.
-This procedure is elaborated in the appendix~\ref{ca}, and the final result for the effective Hamiltonian of the four-site QH circuit writes
+By integrating out the gapped modes in the equation~\eqref{rud7}, we express the backscattering Hamiltonian~\eqref{rud3} in terms of a single gapless mode $\Phi_a$.
+This procedure is elaborated in appendix~\ref{ca}, and the final result for the effective Hamiltonian of the four-site QH circuit writes

-where $\theta_{u/v}$ are some unimportant phase factors.
+where $\theta_{u/v}$ are unimportant phase factors.
 In the case of common gate voltage, i.e. $N_{j, \rm g}=\ngg$, the effective reflection coefficients $|r_{u/v}|$ acquire the form

-where $\mathcal{C}_j$ and $\mathcal{D}_j$ are numerical coefficients as a result of integrating out the gapped bosonic modes, and also contain the proportionality factor of the renormalized backscattering strengths $\mathsf{U}_j\propto U_j$ and $\mathsf{V}_j\propto V_j$, see appendix~\ref{ca} for the details.
+where $\mathcal{C}_j$ and $\mathcal{D}_j$ are numerical coefficients arising from integrating out the gapped bosonic modes, and also include proportionality factors associated with the renormalized backscattering strengths $\mathsf{U}_j\propto U_j$ and $\mathsf{V}_j\propto V_j$; see appendix~\ref{ca} for details.
 The symbol $\gamma$ stands for the Euler's constant.
-In the following section, we analyze the quantum critical features of the effective Hamiltonian~\eqref{rud9}.
+In the following section, we analyze the quantum-critical properties of the effective Hamiltonian~\eqref{rud9}.